sraisty/my-nextjs-template/README.md

    - Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

 ## Deployment

-You can see a live version of this application running at [https://sueraisty.com/job-listings]( https://sueraisty.com/job-listings)
+You can see a live version of this application running at [https://sueraisty.com/XXXXX](https://sueraisty.com/XXXX).

-This application was deployed to [Vercel](https://vercel.com) with minimal configuration:
+This application was deployed to [Vercel](https://vercel.com).

-1. Push your code to a GitHub repository
-2. Import the project into Vercel
-3. Configure environment variables
-4. Deploy

 For more detailed deployment instructions, refer to the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).

 ## Future Enhancements

 - User accounts and saved job listings
-- Email notifications for new matching jobs
+- Email notifications
 - Advanced filtering options
 - Mobile application
+- Data Insights (charts & graphs)

 ## Resources